truemagic-coder/nemo-agent/README.md

 ## Requirements
 * Python 3.12.4 or higher
 * Ollama running mistral-nemo
-* Linux with a minimum of an RTX 4070 or;
+* Linux with a minimum of an RTX 4090
-* Mac with a minimum of an M2 Pro with 16GB RAM

 ## Contributing
 Contributions to Nemo Agent are welcome!
 Please feel free to submit a Pull Request.

-## Roadmap
-* Support current folder structure of projects for refactoring []
-* Support poetry []
-* Get all files in a folder recursive and put them into context for analysis []
-* Conversational interface with history []

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.